ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 <census_prl_age_sex_etc>`).
 To better name individuals we will also
 include an attribute for their relationship to a reference person (:ref:`5 <census_prl_age_sex_etc>`).
-Due to the complex interplay of these attributes we will need an enhanced fertility model (6).
-We can use our standard mortality model (7), but will need a totally new model of migration (8) that accounts for moves by household and individual simulants and allows migration in to and out of the tracked population, as well as changes to geographic location and household id.
+Due to the complex interplay of these attributes we will need an enhanced fertility model (:ref:`6
+<census_prl_fertility>`).
+We can use our standard mortality model
+(:ref:`7 <census_prl_mortality>`), but will need a totally new model of migration (:ref:`8 <census_prl_migration>`) that accounts for moves by household and individual simulants and allows migration in to and out of the tracked population, as well as changes to geographic location and household id.

 On top of this, we will layer attributes relevant to PRL: mailing addresses for each household (9); first, middle, and last names for